snazzy-d/sdc/README.markdown

 The code is released under the MIT license (see the LICENCE file for more details).
 Contact me at deadalnix@gmail.com

-SDC require DMD release `2.067` to compile.
+SDC requires DMD release `2.067` to compile.

 Goals
 ========
 Right now, SDC is a work in progress and unusable for any production work.
-It intends to provide a D compiler as a library (libd) in order to improve overall D toolchain by enabling the possibility of develloping new tools.
+Its intent is to provide a D compiler as a library (libd) in order to improve the overall D toolchain by enabling the possibility of developing new tools.

-SDC now support many very advanced feature of (static ifs, string mixins, CTFE) but not many basic ones.
-This is a devellopement choice to allow the architecturing of the compiler around the hardest features of the language.
-As a consequence, SDC is a solid base to build upon.
+SDC now supports many very advanced features (static ifs, string mixins, CTFE) of D, but not many basic ones.
+This is a development choice to allow the architecturing of the compiler around the hardest features of the language.
+As a consequence, SDC has a solid base to build upon.

 What Can It Compile?
 ====================